 - LabVIEW with Arduino interface installed

-Hardware Requirement for weather station:
+Hardware Requirement for Weather Station

 - Arduino UNO Board

-- Light dependent resistor (LDR) :
+- Light-dependent resistor (LDR) :

-Now the question comes to mind, how to measure resistance which in return can be used to calculate intensity of light.
-As you know Arduino UNO R3 board have six analog to digital converter channels.
-All analog to digital converters can measure voltage only.
+Now the question comes to mind: how to measure resistance, which in turn can be used to calculate the intensity of light?
+As you know, the Arduino UNO R3 board has six analog-to-digital converter channels.
+All analog-to-digital converters can only measure voltage.
 These channels cannot measure resistance directly.
-But resistance can be measured indirectly by converting it into voltage form.
+But resistance can be measured indirectly by converting it into voltage.
 This is basically called signal conditioning.
-10K ohm resistor is used in series with LDR through 5 volt source.
-This circuit is used to convert resistance into voltage form.
-Voltage measured across LDR can be measure with the help of analog to digital converter of Arduino.
-This measured voltage can be converted back into resistance using voltage division formula.
+A 10K ohm resistor is used in series with the LDR through a 5-volt source.
+This circuit is used to convert resistance into voltage.
+The voltage measured across the LDR can be measured with the help of the analog-to-digital converter on the Arduino.
+This measured voltage can be converted back into resistance using the voltage division formula.